 The unregulated power supply to the voltage amplifier is low pass filtered by means of R57 and 58 plus C61 and 62.
 Together with the decoupling capacitors C59 and 60, the low pass filtering ensures that ripple and noise on the supply voltage not reach the amplifier output.

-It is however used separate supply for the current and voltage amplifier, view
+two channels.
+It is however used separate supply for the current and

 Since this is a class A amplifier, a common supply is sufficient when the filtering capacitors are large enough.
 These are Computer Grade type to ensure long lifetime.